 So, I started learning.
 And made mistakes – the blog was down for almost nine months.
 And I had no clue what the fuck happened.
 I kept learning and discovering more stuff.
 And the blog was up and running again.

 No matter how desperate your present circumstances are.
 You can always improve things – by responding to them positively.

 Do you want to earn more money?

-Do you want to boost performance in your favourite sport?
+Are you feeling the need to boost performance in your favourite sport?

-Then, you must take charge.
-It’ll be painful and challenging.
+If you answered yes, then, you must take charge.
+Of course, it’ll be painful and challenging.
 But you have to do it.
 It’s your life, and only you are responsible for it.

 Quit From Futile Battles

 Fighting feels good when you know you’re winning.

 But is the battle you’re fighting is yours?
 Is the cause worth fighting?
 And are you still interested?